-At UC Leuven-Limburg we attach a great deal of importance on quality and quality assurance.
-With this in mind we’ve devised an integrated a system for quality improvement and control.
-The following principles are key:
+UC Leuven-Limburg values quality and quality assurance greatly.
+Therefore, we have devised and integrated a system for quality improvement and control.

 Systematic and structural quality improvement

-The PDCA cycle is the foundation for systematic quality assurance.
-The mission, vision and strategic priorities guide the continuing improvement of quality.
-Prior successes and strengths inspire quality improvement.
+The PDCA (Plan, Do, Check, Act) cycle is the foundation of systematic quality assurance.
+The mission, vision and strategic priorities of the college university guide the continuous improvements.
+Prior successes inspire it.

-Quality assurance is everyone’s interest: students, personnel, management, alumni and professionals.
-Everyone is vigilant where quality improvement is concerned and should ask critical questions with an appreciative spirit and based on mutual trust.
+Quality assurance is in everyone’s best interest: students, personnel, management, alumni and professionals.
+Everyone is vigilant and gives constructive feedback, based on mutual trust.

-We are expanding a system whereby work is being constantly carried out in improvement and quality control.
-Additionally, we are systematically focussing on certain themes because this keeps the organisation on its toes and stimulates taking action.
+We have developed a system in which work is carried out directly in improvement and quality control.
+Additionally, we systematically focus on certain themes.